rdagumampan/strategic-management-and-innovation-specialization/README.md

 Study and working notes on Strategic Management and Innovation specialization from Copenhagen Business School (CBS)

 #### What is a strategy and why do we care?
+- Strategy is competing to be unique and to gain sustainable competitive advantage over the competition
+- Strategy is a plan to create value (for customers, employees, suppliers)
 - Strategy could determine if will succeed or fail
-- Strategy is competing to be unique and to gain sustainable competitive advantage
-- Strategy is a plan to create value (for customers, employees, suppliers)

 Resouces:
 - A plan is not a strategy - HBR / https://www.youtube.com/watch?v=iuYlGRnC7J8